 Joel Caro is from Toronto, Ontario and started Sail-making/Sailing in Santiago, Chile in the early 90’s at “Mississauga Sails”, his family Sail Loft.
 He attended INACAP Institute for Engineering in International Business.

 What do you Sail?
 How long have you been sailing?

 I mostly sail One Design Classes from Wayfarers, Snipe, SR-21 to Etchells, Soling, C&C, J/24, J/105 and J/122.
 I have been sailing since 1993, so around 25 years now.

 I currently sail in the local J/105 Fleet 4 One Design Class here in Toronto.

 What got you into the marine industry?
-Favourite aspect of working in the industry?
+Favorite aspect of working in the industry?

 My family comes from a Sail-making background, both my parents started sail-making with Hans Fogh at Fogh Sails and then later North Sails Fogh Toronto back in the late 70’s.
 I basically grew up in that Sail loft in Toronto, so I started learning the trade at a young age.